Learn how to determine if you might have harmful software (malware) on your device and get tips to help fix the issue.

 3. Install AT&T Mobile Security—a free app from AT&T that can help keep your phone secure from many types of harmful software ("malware").
 View AT&T Mobile Security’s website for details.

-4. Keep your apps and mobile operating system up to date.
+4. Keep your mobile operating system up to date.

 Get more tips from our community on how to keep your device safe.